 How to Apply to be the Next Science Ambassador

 If you identify as a woman, will be enrolled in college in fall 2018 and can talk circles around a STEM textbook, then you have no reason to not apply for this scholarship.

 To apply, submit a three-minute video in which you “deliver a mini lecture, not a personal statement, as if you are teaching or lecturing an audience,” the application explains.
 Share your excitement about the topic of your choice, which doesn’t have to be your chosen field.

 Upload your video to YouTube, make it public and fill out the super-short application form.
 A group of 60 women who work in science and engineering, plus your parents and aunts and uncles, will judge your video.

 The website specifies 10 video finalists will be asked to submit additional materials, although what those materials will be is not explained.
 Basically, be ready to prove you’re majoring in a STEM field.

 Your deadline: Dec.
-11. The winner will be announced in March 2017.
+11. Finalists will be notified in January, and the winner will be announced in April 2018.

 Lisa Rowan is a writer and producer at The Penny Hoarder.
 All her degrees are in history.
 Disqualified.